 Please note, access to certain databases linked in this guide may be restricted to UT Law or the UT community; please see the library's Databases page that lays out access privileges.

 The C-SPAN Congressional Chronicle is an index to the video recordings of the floor proceedings and are matched with the text of the Congressional Record.
-Coverage: House (1979 to date) and Senate (1986 to date).
+Coverage: House (1979 to Present) and Senate (1986 to Present).

 Stream live Senate floor proceedings while a meeting is in progress.
 Search, watch, and download previous proceedings by date.
-The Advanced Search options include captions, all words, exact phrase, or, not, and a date range.
-There is also a link to a summary of what was on the Senate floor for any given date.
-The available videos start in January 2012 with the beginning of the 2nd session of the 112th Congress.
+The Advanced Search option is run against the proceedings' name, description, Notes, Motions/Votes, and captions.
+Searches (with or without a date range) can be run for "All these words," "This exact phrase," any one word form a set, or minus results containing specific words.
+Links are also provided to a summary of what was on the Senate floor for any given date.
+The available videos start in January 2012, with the beginning of the 2nd session of the 112th Congress.

 A video from the U.S. Government Printing Office, which prints the Congressional Record.